wpm/CanCan/README.md

 To generate the cells in step (2), find the connected components of a random sub-graph of a graph where every cell is adjacent to the ones with which it shares an edge.
 The sizes of the connected components have a Poisson distribution with a mean equal to half the puzzle size.

+There is no guarantee that the puzzle will have a unique solution.

 References
 ----------